Shopping for a new Kia Sportage?

 AWD 4-Door LXRegular Unleaded I-4, 2.4 L

 |$ 22,164||$ 23,100|

-The 2014 Kia Sportage might have more design flair and sportiness than most other compact crossover like the Honda CR-V or Toyota RAV4.
-But it has some clear tradeoffs, and against most of those rivals it's not quite up to the same standards of space-efficiency and practicality.
+The 2014 Kia Sportage has more design flair and sportiness than most other compact crossover like the Honda CR-V or Toyota RAV4.
+But for that, it also has some clear tradeoffs; and against most of those rivals it's not quite up to the same standards of space-efficiency and practicality.

 This year, Kia has revamped the Sportage only slightly, addressing some weak points but not messing with this model's stunning looks, for the most part.
 With a new grille and new wheel designs, along with new HID headlamps and LED rear taillamps, the 2014 Kia Sportage gets some sharpened details; but thankfully the automaker hasn't changed the rakish, athletic look that buoyed this model up in the market for 2011.

 And for the most part, the Sportage keeps up with what's suggested in its appearance; it's a grippy, pert little hatchback that puts on some SUV airs when it needs to carry people and make it through foul weather.
 It skips the whole live-axle, locking-differential fantasy world of loggers, swamp people, and anything truly involved in off-roading.